mozilla/firefoxos-quick-start/guide.md

 ##WebRT APIs##
 There are a number of [Web APIs](https://wiki.mozilla.org/WebAPI) which are available but require permissions to be enabled.
 Apps may register permissions requests within the `manifest.webapp` file:

+	// New key in the manifest: "permissions"
+	// Request access to any number of APIs
-	// New key in the manifest; enable SMS and Idle APIs "permissions": {
+	// Here we request permissions to the WebSMS API, Idle API, and Camera "permissions": {
 		"sms": {},
+		"idle": {},
-		"idle": {}
+		"camera": {}
 	}

 Once you've installed your app on Firefox OS Simulator, open the `Settings` app, select `App Permissions`, select your app, and enable permissions as desired.
 It's important to note that not all Web APIs have been implemented within the Firefox OS Simulator.